Rare Earth hypothesis: A terrestrial planet of the right size

 The Rare Earth hypothesis argues that life requires terrestrial planets like Earth, and since gas giants lack such a surface, that complex life cannot arise there.

 A planet that is too small cannot maintain much atmosphere, rendering its surface temperature low and variable and oceans impossible.
 A small planet will also tend to have a rough surface, with large mountains and deep canyons.
-The core will cool faster, and plate tectonics may be brief or entirely absent.
-A planet that is too large will retain too dense an atmosphere, like Venus.
-Although Venus is similar in size and mass to Earth, its surface atmospheric pressure is 92 times that of Earth, and its surface temperature is 735 K (462 °C; 863 °F).
-The early Earth once had a similar atmosphere, but may have lost it in the giant impact event which formed the Moon.
+The core will cool faster, and plate tectonics will be brief or entirely absent.
+On Earth heat loss is balanced by heat production from radioactive decay, resulting in a thin crust and plate tectonics.
+On a significantly larger planet, heat production would exceed heat loss and Earth would probably not have developed an outer crust, making plate tectonics and life impossible.

 Plate tectonics

 Rare Earth proponents argue that plate tectonics and a strong magnetic field are essential for biodiversity, global temperature regulation, and the carbon cycle.
 The lack of mountain chains elsewhere in the Solar System is evidence that Earth is the only body which now has plate tectonics, and thus the only one capable of supporting life.

 Plate tectonics depend on the right chemical composition and a long-lasting source of heat from radioactive decay.
 Continents must be made of less dense felsic rocks that "float" on underlying denser mafic rock.
 Taylor emphasizes that tectonic subduction zones require the lubrication of oceans of water.
 Plate tectonics also provide a means of biochemical cycling.

-Plate tectonics and as a result continental drift and the creation of separate landmasses would create diversified ecosystems and biodiversity, one of the strongest defenses against extinction.
+Plate tectonics and, as a result, continental drift and the creation of separate landmasses would create diversified ecosystems and biodiversity, one of the strongest defenses against extinction.
 An example of species diversification and later competition on Earth's continents is the Great American Interchange.
 North and Middle America drifted into South America at around 3.5 to 3 Ma.
-The fauna of South America had already evolved separately for about 30 million years, since Antarctica separated, but after the merger many species were wiped out, mainly in South America, by competing North American animals.
+The fauna of South America had already evolved separately for about 30 million years, since Antarctica separated, but, after the merger, many species were wiped out, mainly in South America, by competing North American animals.